ElektraInitiative/PermaplanT/doc/guidelines/ui.md

 Data should be always submitted on-the-fly but with debouncing.

+## Okay Buttons

+If needed, the confirming button should be on the left.

+## Gender

+Use plural to avoid gender, avoid he/she.

 ## Raster

 We raster per pixel, which should represent 1cm in reality.